Red Book

 Demonstration Projects Update

 Social Security conducts numerous research and demonstration projects to study ways to improve services to our current and future beneficiaries.
-These projects can lead to better ways to serve persons with disabilities, as well as potentially changing program rules to allow for better coordination among other federal and state programs.
+These projects can lead to better ways to serve people with disabilities, as well as potentially changing program rules to allow for better coordination among other federal and state programs.

 RETAIN is a joint demonstration with the Department of Labor (DOL) testing early interventions to help workers stay at work or return to work quickly after experiencing the onset of a work-threatening injury, illness, or disability.
 The ultimate policy goal is to reduce long-term disability – including the need for SSDI or SSI benefits – and increase labor force participation among those individuals.
-Participants will consist of individuals who have very recently experienced the onset of an injury, illness, or disability that might affect their ability to continue working, and who have not yet applied for Social Security disability benefits.
-(Participation in RETAIN does not affect a worker’s eligibility for SSDI or SSI benefits.)
-Many of the projects have a particular focus on workers with musculoskeletal conditions.
-DOL awarded grants to eight states (California, Connecticut, Kansas, Kentucky, Minnesota, Ohio, Vermont, and Washington) to conduct initial planning and pilot activities.
-States will begin enrolling participants for small pilot tests in summer 2019, and a subset of the states will continue to full implementation lasting through September 2023.
-The state projects will test a variety of ways to improve the early coordination of health care and employment-related supports and services for participating workers, including training health care providers in occupational health best practices and facilitating communication and return-to-work efforts between workers, their employers, and their health care providers.
+Participants are individuals who have recently experienced the onset of an injury, illness, or disability that might affect their ability to continue working, and who have not yet applied for Social Security disability benefits.
+(Participation in RETAIN does not affect a worker’s eligibility for SSDI or SSI benefits).
+DOL awarded cooperative agreements to states to implement RETAIN projects, and SSA will evaluate the project.